knaw-huc/ojs-tools/README.md

 # OJS tools

-## The tools

-### TVHO CSV processor

-Is a custom csv processor for the tvho project.
-It will create input for `ojs-xml-generator`.

-### OJS XML Generator

-Creates XML-files for the OJS `NativeImportExportPlugin`.
-The XML-files are self-contained.
+This project contains multiple tools that help generate OJS native xml files.

 ## Getting started

+### Create the conda environment
 ```commandline
 conda env create -f environment.yaml
 ```

-## How to use

-#### Before the first call
+### Activate the conda environment
 ```commandline
 conda activate ojs-tools
 ```

+## TVHO CSV processor

+Is a custom csv processor for the tvho project.
+It will create input for `ojs-xml-generator`.

 ### Typical calls
-TVHO CSV processor
 ```commandline
 python tvho_csv_processor.py --input_csv /path/to/input.csv --output_csv /path/to/output.csv --files_path /path/to/documents
 ```
 * `files_path`, a folder that should contain all the files mentioned in the `csv_file`-file.

-OJS XML Generator
+## OJS XML Generator

+Creates XML-files for the OJS `NativeImportExportPlugin`.
+The XML-files are self-contained.

+### Typical call
 ```commandline
 python ojs-xml-generator.py --csv_file /path/to/data.csv --output_path /path/to/output/folder
 ```